 noun (plural same or Ndebeles)

-1A member of a people of Zimbabwe and northeastern South Africa.
+1A member of a people of Zimbabwe and NE South Africa.
 See also Matabele.

 - Now we are whites, blacks, coloureds, Asians, Shonas, Ndebeles…